-Georgia's House Approves Medical Marijuana Bill, but Patient Access Remains in Doubt Georgia's House Approves Medical Cannabis Bill, but Patient Access Remains in Doubt
+Georgia's House Approves Medical Cannabis Bill, but Patient Access Remains in Doubt

 Late yesterday, the Georgia House of Representatives approved HB 885, a piece of medical cannabis legislation aimed at fixing the state's current but non-functioning medical cannabis law that was approved circa 1980.
 Bill sponsor Allen Peake and GA House of Representatives deserves credit for overwhelming approving (171-4) a sincere attempt at reviving the current non-functioning law; however, serious doubts remain concerning patients' ability to access cannabis for therapeutic use, as well as the means of ingesting their medicine.

 The bill's attempt to bring medical cannabis to patients in Georgia appears to be modeled in part after the bill that was signed into law in Maryland in 2013, HB 1101.
 That bill created a system in which patients could theoretically obtain medical cannabis from an "academic medical center" (AMC), which is hospital that is approved to conduct trials on human subjects.
 Unfortunately, this program has not worked thus far in Maryland, not because of lack of effort by the state's Natalie M. LaParade Medical Marijuana Commission, which recently unveiled draft regulations for the Maryland program, but rather that AMCs will not participate in the program because doing so would endanger the AMC's federal funding and accreditation.
 Because of this deficiency in Maryland current law, that state is actively attempting to approve more traditional medical cannabis dispensary legislation this session.
 Georgia appears to be setting up itself up for the situation Maryland presently has, but with a more restrictive program.